wearereasonablepeople/warp-proxy/README.md

 ```

 ## Configuration
-You can pass a custom configuration via `--config` argument.
+Using the `run` command you can pass a custom configuration via `--config` argument.
-The following properties are also availabe via cli arguments.

 ```js
 module.exports = {